 Thank you for your interest in wanting to represent my company and help promote our products through your active participation in the fingerboarding community.
 While I appreciate your enthusiasm toward being a part of the team, I receive numerous comments, messages, and emails asking for sponsorships daily.

-With that said, I do my best to respond to posts, questions, comments, and direct messages of a pertinent nature on Instagram.
-That takes even more time when sifting through countless pleas for sponsorships or free products.
-The short and blunt answer to the often asked question of "Will you sponsor me?" is generally "No".
-A spot on this team is not given to people who ask for it.
-It's earned through my acknowledgement of your overall presence in the fingerboard community as a rider deserving of a sponsorship opportunity.
+With that said, I do my best to respond to posts, questions, comments, and direct messages of a pertinent nature on Instagram or any legitimate business inquiries via email.
+That takes even more time when sifting through countless pleas for sponsorships or handouts of free products.
+The short and blunt answer to the often asked question of "Will you sponsor me?" is generally "No" by just about every company.
+A spot on sponsored teams are not given to people who ask for it.
+It's earned through a companies acknowledgement of your overall presence in the fingerboard community as a rider deserving of a sponsorship opportunity.

 --- --- ---

-General Tips for Improving Sponsorship Eligibility from Any Company:
+General Tips for Improving Sponsorship Eligibility from Any Company (*that is actively looking to sponsor):

 Most companies do not like to be bombarded by fingerboarders with clips or messages asking for sponsorships and instead put in the time to seek out riders in the community that impress them or show long term commitment to the scene and their company.
 Your best bet to getting sponsored is by getting noticed.
 I've compiled a list of things to consider when riders are actively working to get sponsored...